muratersin/mikrop/README.md

   PORT=3000
   URL=localhost
   NODE_ENV=development
-  JWT_SECRET=YOUR_JWT_SECRET
 ```

-Only JWT_SECRET of these variables is required, if mikrop can't find JWT_SECRET in env vars, process throw an error for missing required env variable.
 You can add more required env variable for specific services.

 Configuration: